dscostat7/ignews-nextjs/README.md

 ## 🚀 Project

-The project for study ReactJS at the instituition Rocketseat.
+The project for study NextJS and ReactJS at the instituition Rocketseat.

 ## 🔧 Tecnologias